UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Two of the most influential rabbis in the history of Judaism—Maimonides and Joseph Caro—both argued that kapparot should be abandoned , and today, many Orthodox Jews forgo abusing chickens in favor of waving money.
 The money is then donated to charity.

-Please join PETA, United Poultry Concerns, the Alliance to End Chickens as Kaporos, and fellow Jewish animal advocates in speaking out against killing chickens for kapparot by urging the national rabbinical leadership to use money as atonement instead.
+Join PETA, United Poultry Concerns, the Alliance to End Chickens as Kaporos, and fellow Jewish animal advocates in speaking out against killing chickens for kapparot.
+Please e-mail Rabbi Joseph Potasnik at [email protected] and Allen Fagin at [email protected], then use the form below to urge other national rabbinical leadership to use money as atonement instead.